bauxy/bauxy-legal/business_associate_agreement.md

 ----------------
 Version 2.0 - February 2021

-This Business Associate Agreement (the &quot;Agreement&quot;) is entered into as of {date} (the &quot;Effective Date&quot;), by and between {company-name} (&quot;Customer&quot;) and Anagram Inc. (&quot;Anagram&quot;).
-Customer and Anagram, collectively, may be referred to herein as the &quot;Parties&quot;.
+This Business Associate Agreement (the "Agreement") is entered into as of {date} (the "Effective Date"), by and between {company-name} ("Customer") and Anagram Inc. ("Anagram").
+Customer and Anagram, collectively, may be referred to herein as the "Parties".

 # 1. Introduction

 ## 1.1

-Customer and Anagram enter into this Agreement to comply with the requirements of Health Insurance Portability and Accountability Act of 1996 (&quot;HIPAA&quot;), as amended, including the privacy, security, breach notification and enforcement rules at 45 C.F.R.
-Part 160 and Part 164, as well as the Health Information Technology for Economic and Clinical Health Act, enacted as part of the American Recovery and Reinvestment Act of 2009 (&quot;HITECH&quot;), as amended, and other applicable federal and state laws (collectively the &quot;HIPAA Rules&quot;).
+Customer and Anagram enter into this Agreement to comply with the requirements of Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), as amended, including the privacy, security, breach notification and enforcement rules at 45 C.F.R.
+Part 160 and Part 164, as well as the Health Information Technology for Economic and Clinical Health Act, enacted as part of the American Recovery and Reinvestment Act of 2009 ("HITECH"), as amended, and other applicable federal and state laws (collectively the "HIPAA Rules").

 ## 1.2

-This Agreement is intended to ensure that Anagram will establish and implement appropriate safeguards for certain individually identifiable Protected Health Information relating to patients of Customer, if Customer is a Covered Entity, or of Customer&#39;s Covered Entity client(s) of whom Customer is a Business Associate (&quot;PHI&quot; as that term is defined below) that Anagram may receive, create, maintain, use or disclose in connection with certain functions, activities and services that Anagram performs for Customer.
-The functions, activities and services that Anagram performs for Customer are defined in one or more agreements between the Parties (the &quot;Underlying Agreements&quot;).
+This Agreement is intended to ensure that Anagram will establish and implement appropriate safeguards for certain individually identifiable Protected Health Information relating to patients of Customer, if Customer is a Covered Entity, or of Customer's Covered Entity client(s) of whom Customer is a Business Associate ("PHI" as that term is defined below) that Anagram may receive, create, maintain, use or disclose in connection with certain functions, activities and services that Anagram performs for Customer.
+The functions, activities and services that Anagram performs for Customer are defined in one or more agreements between the Parties (the "Underlying Agreements").
 These Underlying Agreements, this Agreement, and any Terms of Service as amended by this Agreement or any Underlying Agreement, (a) is intended by the parties as a final, complete and exclusive expression of the terms of their agreement; and (b) supersedes all prior agreements and understandings (whether oral or written) between the parties with respect to the subject matter hereof.

 # 2. Definitions